Despite big talk, Trump makes modest border wall ask

 "The next question is going to be: How many miles of wall does that build, right?
 We don't know the answer to that question because we haven't settled on construction types, we haven't settled on where we're going to start," he said.

+The supplemental budget request also includes $1.2 billion for Immigration and Customs Enforcement operations, largely to support increased detention and removal of undocumented immigrants.

 Trump made building a "great" wall along the border a centerpiece of his presidential campaign and pledged to make Mexico pay for it.
-Throughout his nascent presidency Trump has also maintained that the wall is a critical part of his immigration policy.
+Throughout his nascent presidency, Trump has also maintained that the wall is a critical part of his immigration policy.

 Of late, Trump has said he would ask Congress to pay for the wall and said Mexico would reimburse the US, though he has repeatedly declined to offer details on how he would get the Mexican government to do so when it has indicated no appetite for it.